Focus and Scope

 DSJ publishes two issues per year (Spring, Fall) and uses a learner-centered mentoring model to support and encourage scholars in both their activism and scholarship.
 Scholarship from emerging scholars, practitioners and activists is encouraged.
 Scholars who present at the pre-conferences of the Adult Education Research Conference (i.e. African Diaspora, Asian Diaspora, and LBGTQ) as well as graduate students and emerging scholars affiliated with the Graduate Student and International special interest groups of the American Association of Adult and Continuing Education are strongly encouraged to submit work to DSJ for publication.

-Issues include full-length articles (5000-7000 words), book reviews (500-700 words), reflection essays (1200-3000 words), arts-based work, and resources on contemporary or historical issues in the area of social justice in adult education.
+Issues include full-length articles based on empirical research, or theorization from literature, practice and/or policy (5000-7000 words), book and media reviews (500-700 words), description of resources in practice (1200-3000 words), reflection essays (1200-3500 words), arts-based work, and other resources on contemporary or historical issues in the area of social justice in adult education.
 Refer to submission guidelines for more information.

 DSJ's editorial team is comprised of two Senior Editors, a Book and Resources Review Editor, Reflections Editor, a Managing Editor and Copy Editor.
 Senior and junior scholars comprise the editorial review board and are responsible for blind peer-review of the full-length manuscripts.
 Additionally, advanced graduate students, junior scholars, and practitioners will be provided an opportunity to serve as guest reviewers under the guidance of a senior scholar.
 Recommendations from the review board members inform the Editors’ manuscript selections.